ants-xjtu/Occamy-Simulation/README.md

-# Reproducing Results from the Paper
+# Reproducing the ns-3 Experiment Results from Eurosys 25

 This document provides instructions on how to reproduce the main experimental results (Figure 6, 16-19) presented in our paper using the **Occamy-Simulation** codebase.